Beyond the Lawn

 This event is free of charge!

-We will meet at the Butterfly Garden on the Sonoma State University main campus.
-The SSU Butterfly Garden is located on the northeast side of campus, along the Copeland Creek Trail.
+We will meet at the Butterfly Garden (within the Native Plant Garden) on the Sonoma State University main campus.
+This is located on the northeast side of campus, along the Copeland Creek Trail.
 We recommend parking in lot G (click here then select "Sonoma State" to purchase a Daily Parking Permit in advance), or traveling by bicycle or public transportation.

 What to Bring